Mutually assured destruction: Post-Cold War

 A payload launch vehicle carrying a prototype exoatmospheric kill vehicle is launched from Meck Island at the Kwajalein Missile Range on December 3, 2001, for an intercept of a ballistic missile target over the central Pacific Ocean.

 After the fall of the Soviet Union, the Russian Federation emerged as a sovereign entity encompassing most of the territory of the former USSR.
 Relations between the United States and Russia were, at least for a time, less tense than they had been with the Soviet Union.

 While MAD has become less applicable for the US and Russia, it has been argued as a factor behind Israel's acquisition of nuclear weapons.
 Similarly, diplomats have warned that Japan may be pressured to nuclearize by the presence of North Korean nuclear weapons.
 The ability to launch a nuclear attack against an enemy city is a relevant deterrent strategy for these powers.

 The administration of US President George W. Bush withdrew from the Anti-Ballistic Missile Treaty in June 2002, claiming that the limited national missile defense system which they proposed to build was designed only to prevent nuclear blackmail by a state with limited nuclear capability and was not planned to alter the nuclear posture between Russia and the United States.

-While relations have improved and an intentional nuclear exchange is more unlikely, the decay in Russian nuclear capability in the post–Cold War era may have had an effect on the continued viability of the MAD doctrine.
+While relations have improved and an intentional nuclear exchange is less likely, the decay in Russian nuclear capability in the post–Cold War era may have had an effect on the continued viability of the MAD doctrine.
 A 2006 article by Keir Lieber and Daryl Press stated that the United States could carry out a nuclear first strike on Russia and would "have a good chance of destroying every Russian bomber base, submarine, and ICBM."
 This was attributed to reductions in Russian nuclear stockpiles and the increasing inefficiency and age of that which remains.
 Lieber and Press argued that the MAD era is coming to an end and that the United States is on the cusp of global nuclear primacy.